October - December 2014

 - The buildings at 203 N. Fifth and 504 W. State have been demolished.
 504 W. State Street has been minimally improved with sod and irrigation until future plans for this site are developed.
 A 3-story building will be constructed at 203 N. Fifth with office space on the first floor and apartments on the upper levels.

-- The Landmark Museum and railcar have been moved to the Walnut Pedestrian Corridor.
+- The Landmark Museum and railcar have been moved to the Heritage Crossing pedestrian corridor.
 The grand reopening of the museum was held on May 31, 2014.

 - The Sixth Street extension between Austin and Walnut opened on May 28, 2014.